bonidees/bonidees/README.md

-- 👋 Hi, I’m @bonidees
+- 👋 Hi, I’m Nick
 - 👀 I’m interested in plants, beer, cheese, IoT
 - 🌱 I’m currently learning Python, LoRa, Things Network, Robotics, Restaurants, Electronics, Focus Management
 - 💞️ I’m looking to collaborate on IoT
-- 📫 How to reach me: telepathy
+- 📫 How to reach me: here

 <!---
 bonidees/bonidees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.